EU-JAPAN DIGITAL WEEK 2025

 Dr. Giacomo Inches, Senior Innovation Consultant, Martel Innovate

-Presentations on latest developments and best practices in industries and academia, with a particular emphasis on the Japanese market, emphasizing the role of open-source technologies.
+Presentations on latest developments and best practices in industries and academia, with a particular emphasis on the Japanese market, emphasising the role of open-source technologies.

 Moderator